rithik/FlaskExample/static/README.md

 # Static Folder

-In this folder, you should include all of your required CSS and JS files.
-You may also include all images.
+In this folder, you should include all of your required CSS, JS and image files in the appropriate subfolder.

-In order to maintain a clean file structure, you should create subfolders for your CSS files and JS files.